workfloworchestrator/orchestrator-ui-library/.changeset/gentle-wombats-float.md

 '@orchestrator-ui/orchestrator-ui-components': patch
 ---

-1404 Changes to WfoFilterTabs for NMS chassis detail tabs
+1404 Allows WfoFilterTabs to accept append property that is passed on to EuiTab component